oci-hpc/oci-hpc-runbook-StarCCM/README.md

 On the next page, select the following:
 * Name of your instance
 * Availibility Domain: Each region has multiple availability domain.
 Some instance shapes are only available in certain AD.
-* Change the image source to CentOS 7.
+* Change the image source to Oracle Linux 7.6
 * Instance Type: Select Bare metal
 * Instance Shape:
   * BM.HPC2.36